 An Energy District is a local institution that leads, implements, and accelerates the locally-owned, inclusive, clean energy transition.

 In the process, Energy Districts create local jobs and retain and grow wealth (the green of energy prosperity), and simultaneously reduce carbon emissions and air pollution (the green of climate stewardship).
 Green meets Green.
 A win-win for everyone, and the right thing to do.

 Energy Districts are geographically and socioeconomically inclusive, independent, and nonpartisan.
 They create change through principal strategies of energy planning, market transformation, public engagement, advocacy, and readiness.
 As the flywheel of momentum builds, tipping points of energy efficiency and locally-owned renewable energy are crossed, community clean energy identity grows, and the transition becomes unstoppable.

 For more on the Energy District model, history, and opportunity, see our Geography of Change concept document pictured above.
 Additional writings about or coverage of the model are found in the links below.
-Further down you can find information on the Soil and Water Conservation District movement, which created the “universal local” change model, and provides a conceptual and time-tested foundation for “universal local” Energy Districts.
+Further down you can find information on the Soil and Water Conservation District movement, which successfully pioneered the “universal local” change model during the first New Deal, and provides a conceptual and time-tested foundation for “universal local” Energy Districts.

 - A 2020 RISE UP podcast conversation “Credit Where Credit Is Due“, on Energy District policy success in context

 - A late 2019 Cedar Rapids Gazette op-ed entitled “Resolved, Cities Want A Piece Of The Clean Energy Future“